Family Dollar NNN For Sale

 Family Dollar Lease Structure

-Historically, Family Dollar has offered NN leases that require only minimal responsibilities from the landlord, usually limited to structural and roof repairs.
-That said, the company is shifting over to an NNN lease model in its newer stores, meaning that landlords have even less responsibility.
+Historically, Family Dollar has offered NN leases that require minimal responsibilities from the landlord, generally limited to building and property maintenance.
+That said, the company is shifting over to an NNN lease model for many of its newer stores, meaning that the tenants assume the responsibility of this maintenance.

 Family Dollar usually favors a 15-year initial term with renewal options every five years after the initial term expires.
 Newer leases are using a price escalator model that involves a 10% bump every five years after the first ten years.

-The average cap rate, or capitalization rate, for a Family Dollar lease is 7.2%.
-Cap rates assess a real estate investment’s profitability and return potential.
+The average cap rate, or capitalization rate, for a Family Dollar lease is 7.13%.
+In this context, a cap rate assesses an NNN investment’s profitability and return potential.
 Generally, cap rates of 5% to 10% are considered good, so Family Dollar’s is within that magic range.
 With a cap rate higher than many of its competitors’, Family Dollar may provide a quicker return on investment.

 Why Choose a Net Lease Over a Gross Lease When Investing in Commercial Real Estate?